smartdevicelink/sdl_server/documentation/docs/Policy Table/Usage and Errors/index.md

 # Usage and Errors
-Some usage and error statistics are collected to help developers debug problems and improve SDL.
+Errors and usage statistics that occur while an application is in use or are related to an application are record.
 The information does not contain user information and is very small as to use as little mobile data as possible.
-This data is sent to the SDL server when performing a [policy table update](../../policy-table-update).
+This data is sent to the Policy Server when performing a [Policy Table update](../../policy-table-update).

 ## Application Errors